stolenfootball/stolenfootball.github.io/content/about/about.md

 Outside of cyber, I'm an avid hiker and archer, and try to spend as much of my time outside as possible.

-I've had a lot of help from some amazing people in my life, and feel strongly about giving back as much as possible.
+I've had a lot of help from some amazing people in my life, and love to give back to the community when I can.
 If you find any of the posts on this blog helpful or interesting, please feel free to reach out.
-I'd be happy to give any more information I can.